Jmendes42/ROS_The_Learning_Way/README.md

   - Parameters
   - Launch Files
 3. Command line tools for each ROS code functionality
-4. All of the challenges where made in Python and C++
+4. All the challenges were made in Python and C++

 #### Here are the ROS packages of the challenges proposed thorough the course